-V.A.1.d).(2) develop plans for fellows failing to progress, following
+V.A.1.d).(2)

 Background and Intent: Learning is an active process that requires effort from the teacher and the learner.
 Faculty members evaluate a fellow's performance at least at the end of each rotation.
 The program director or their designee will review those evaluations, including their progress on the Milestones, at a minimum of every six months.
 Fellows should be encouraged to reflect upon the evaluation, using the information to reinforce well-performed tasks or knowledge or to modify deficiencies in knowledge or practice.
 Working together with the faculty members, fellows should develop an individualized learning plan.